Cecily Tynan

-Cecily Joan Tynan (born March 19, 1969) is an American television meteorologist who has been with WPVI-TV since 1995.
-As of 2024, she is the 5, 6, and 11 pm weathercaster and chief meteorologist for Action News and is also the weathercaster for a streaming-exclusive edition that airs at 6:30 pm.
+Cecily Joan Tynan (born March 19, 1969) is a retired American television meteorologist who worked with WPVI-TV from 1995 until her retirement in 2026.
 She formerly hosted the Saturday evening public affairs program Primetime Weekend.

 Education

 Tynan is a 1991 graduate of Washington and Lee University, from where she earned a degree with majors in journalism and politics.
 She holds American Meteorological Society television seal number 1099.

 Career

 She came to WPVI from KTNV-TV in Las Vegas, Nevada, where she worked as a weather and news anchor for Good Morning Las Vegas.
 Prior to that, she was the weekend weather anchor and a general assignment reporter for WDBJ in Roanoke, Virginia.

 At WPVI, she started out as a weekend weathercaster and general reporter.
 She later became the weekday morning weathercaster.
 When Dave Roberts cut back his duties in 2003, she became the weathercaster for weeknights at 5:30 and 11 pm.
 After Lisa Thomas-Laury went on medical leave, Tynan took over as co-host of several locally produced specials, including the 6abc Dunkin' Donuts Thanksgiving Day Parade, the 4th of July Parade, Philly on Wheels, and the Philadelphia Flower Show.
 In 2009, after Dave Roberts retired, she replaced him on the 5 pm and 6 pm weathercasts while maintaining her role as the 11 pm meteorologist.

+After 30 years with WPVI, Cecily announced on July 23, 2026, she will be retiring.
+Her final broadcast was during the 6 pm broadcast on Monday, August 31 of that year.